Power4SOS/Power4SOS.github.io/index.md

 - **Sep 2021 - Present:** Hebei University of Science | Power Electronics (Master)
   <br>

-Expect to apply for a three-year MSc in the China and will graduate in 2024.
-Looking for PhD position after MSc!
+Expect to apply for a three-year Master in the China and will graduate in 2024.
+Looking for PhD position after Master!

 ---